janichan/simple-node-js-react-npm-app/README.md

 you'll be creating yourself during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes the "Test" and "Deliver" stages of your Pipeline.

+the environment variable CI with a value of true, then this command is run in "non-watch" (i.e. non-interactive) mode.